sunny/actor/README.md

 ### Early success

-When using `play` you can use `succeed!` so that the following actors will not be called, but still consider the actor to be successful.
+When using `play` you can use `succeed!` to stop the execution of the following actors, but still consider the actor to be successful.

 ### Lambdas

-You can call inline actions using lambdas:
+You can use inline actions using lambdas:

 ```rb
 class Pay